 Instead of giving up or wondering how you’re going to get the supporting information that banks ask for, focus on the supporting information that you already have, can easily acquire, or could have in the future.

 Don’t try and stretch the truth when explaining the company’s activities.
 Banks are used to dealing with businesses new and old, and generally know when they’re being taken for a ride.
-Be prepared to back up everything you say with hard evidence.
+Be ready to back up everything you say with hard evidence.

 But, with the right information, difficult doesn’t mean impossible.